 - alternative approaches such as designing your CV as a comic strip, board game or attaching a QR code containing your CV to a relevant object.

 - Some skills and competencies are hard to showcase with words alone.
 Creative CVs are useful in the sense that they actually demonstrate to employers what you can do rather than just telling them about it.

 - When done well they can help your CV stand out, especially in industries where competition is fierce and speculative applications are common.

-- The creative approach is also more personal.
+- The creative approach is more personal.
 As well as listing your skills and experience, creative CVs allow you to display your personality, giving the recruiter an idea of whether you'll be a good fit for the company.

-- Submitting a creative CV is a risk and the more creative your idea the bigger the risk is.
-Your idea might be unique and it could be visually brilliant but if it doesn't fit the organisations look or brand it's unlikely to impress.
+- Submitting a creative CV is a risk, and the more creative your idea, the bigger the risk is.
+Your idea might be unique, and it could be visually brilliant but if it doesn't fit the organisations look or brand it's unlikely to impress.

 - Not all employers in the creative industries welcome this CV approach.
-You'll need to do some research in to the industry and organisation you're applying to to determine if this method of application is accepted and has been successful in the past.
+You'll need to do some research in to the industry and organisation you're applying to in order to determine if this method of application is accepted and has been successful in the past.

 - There's a chance that your creative CV will be all style and no substance.

 - These types of CVs are often time consuming to create.
 You’ll need to ask yourself if this time could be better spent perfecting a traditional CV and working on your portfolio.

 - A lot of recruiters use an applicant tracking system (ATS) to screen candidates CVs.
 These systems operate by searching for keywords in CVs that match the job description/person specification.
 Creative CVs may not be compatible with these systems due to their design or format meaning organisations will discard them before they even fall into the hands of a hiring manager.

 Do I need to use a creative CV?